Bonfida/solana-name-service-guide/sns-book/src/sns-ip/README.md

 SNS-IPs can be found on Github: [https://github.com/Bonfida/sns-ip](https://github.com/Bonfida/sns-ip)

-## Drafts
+## Accepted

-- [SNS-IP-1](https://github.com/Bonfida/sns-ip/issues/3): Proposal to standardize data encoding in SNS records
+- [SNS-IP-1](https://github.com/Bonfida/sns-ip/blob/master/proposals/sns-ip-1.md): Proposal to standardize data encoding in SNS records

+## Draft

+- [SNS-IP-3](https://github.com/Bonfida/sns-ip/blob/master/proposals/sns-ip-3.md): Amends SNS-IP-2, proposes a new specification for on-chain records which can address concerns related to the staleness of records, as well as right of association to the linked ressource when relevant

+## Rejected

+- [SNS-IP-2](https://github.com/Bonfida/sns-ip/blob/master/proposals/sns-ip-2.md): Proposal to improve the handling of staleness and authenticy of records